AqwamCreates/DataPredict/docs/API/Models/RidgeRegression.md

 #### Parameters:

-* lambda: Sets the value for L2 regularization.
+* lambda: Controls how much it should "memorize" the data.
+The lower the value, the more it "memorize" instead of "generalize".

 #### Returns: